caronc/nzb-notify/README.md

 1. Ensure you have at least Python v2.6 or higher installed onto your system.
 2. Simply place the __Notify.py__ and __Notify__ directory together.
    * __NZBGet users__: you'll want to place these inside of your _nzbget/scripts_ directory.
 Please ensure you are running _(at least)_ NZBGet v11.0 or higher.
 You can acquire the latest version of of it from [here](http://nzbget.net/download).
+   * __NZBGet users__: As one additional note; this script makes use of the RPC feature of NZBGet in order to retrive all of the status information it will notify you with.
+Its very important that this is configured correctly (in the 'Settings -> Security' area).
+The out of the box settings should work fine; but worth noting here should experience any issues.

 The Non-NZBGet users can also use this script from the command line.
 See the __Command Line__ section below for more instructions on how to do this.